ExodusMovement/schemasafe/README.md

 ## Performance

-`@exodus/schemasafe` uses code generation to turn your JSON schema into basic javascript code that is easily optimizeable by v8.
+`@exodus/schemasafe` uses code generation to turn a JSON schema into javascript code that is easily optimizeable by v8.

 ## Previous work